How is Winter in Chile?

 Winter outside of Santiago

 In general it rains a lot in the South of Chile in winter.
 Further down south in Punta Arenas, not only will the constant wind bring a chill to your bones, but you won’t be able to see it due to only a few hours of daylight (what do you mean you can’t see wind?
 You must have missed that day at school when they were teaching it).
-Up in the north of Chile you can expect warmer climates without rain in winter (not counting the villages up in the hills that still freeze their butts off like the rest of us).
+Up in the north of Chile you can expect warmer climates without rain in winter (not counting the villagers way up in the mountains that still freeze their butts off like the rest of us).
 It may be nice during the day though expect it to be incredibly cold at night, especially at higher altitudes like San Pedro de Atacama.

 Is there Central Heating?